davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 	|   |   |   ├── label5.nii
 	|   |   |   └── label6.nii
 *******************************************************************************
+Training:
-2.Modify the init.py to set the parameters and start the training/testing on the data.
+Modify the "init.py" to set the parameters and start the training/testing on the data.
 Afterwards launch the train.py for training.
 Tensorboard is available to monitor the training:

 ![training](images/salmon3.JPG)![training2](images/salmon4.JPG)![training3](images/salmon5.JPG)![training2´4](images/salmon6.JPG)